 The SteelSeries Arctis Nova Pro Wireless are good for wired gaming.
 You can connect them to your console via their 1/8" TRRRS cable, and if you value customizability, their dock has a built-in graphic EQ and presets that you can fine-tune on the fly, plus you can switch which gaming platform you connect to with the press of a button.
 They also have a retractable boom mic, which offers a very good overall performance, ensuring that your teammates hear you clearly, even if you're talking in a moderately noisy environment.
 They have a decently comfortable fit, and they're well-built.

 The SteelSeries Arctis Nova Pro Wireless are good for phone calls.
 Their retractable boom mic can capture your voice clearly, even in moderately noisy environments.
 You get a sidetone, which is handy for calls, although it can introduce noise.
-The headphones also have ANC, which offers alright overall performance to cut out some ambient noise around you.
+The headphones also have ANC, which helps to cut down ambient noise around you.
 Unlike many gaming headphones, they also have basic call-related controls, so you don't need to access your device to answer or end calls.

 The SteelSeries Arctis Nova Pro Wireless are the wireless sibling of the SteelSeries Arctis Nova Pro but offer more features like ANC.
 You can also purchase these headphones in a PC & PlayStation or Xbox variant.
 The main difference between both models is in their connectivity.
 The PlayStation variant can only wirelessly connect to PCs and PlayStation consoles.
 However, the Xbox variant can be used wirelessly on the Xbox as well as on PCs and PlayStation consoles.